Ann Y. K. Choi

 Ann Y.K.
-Choi is a Canadian author and educator who was born in Chung-Ju, South Korea and raised in Toronto, Canada.
-She is known for her 2016 debut novel, Kay's Lucky Coin Variety, her 2020 children's book, Once Upon An Hour and her 2025 novel All Things Under the Moon.
+Choi is a Korean-Canadian author and educator who was born in Chungju, South Korea, and raised in Toronto, Canada.
+She is known for her 2016 debut novel Kay's Lucky Coin Variety, her 2020 children's book Once Upon An Hour, and her 2025 novel All Things Under the Moon.

 Early life and education

-Ann Yu-Kyung Choi immigrated to Toronto, Canada from Chung-Ju, South Korea, in 1975 with her family as a child.
+Ann Yu-Kyung Choi immigrated with her family as a child to Toronto, Canada, from Chungju, South Korea, in 1975.
 Choi attended Oakwood Collegiate Institute in Toronto.

-She earned her Honours Bachelor of Arts at the University of Toronto, majoring in English and Sociology with a minor in Anthropology.
-At George Brown College, she completed her Early Childhood Education diploma while working at a daycare in the early 1990s.
-She completed her Bachelor of Education at Ontario Institute for Studies in Education (OISE/UT).
+She earned a dual degree in English and sociology from the University of Toronto.
+At George Brown College, she completed an early childhood education diploma while working at a daycare in the early 1990s.
+She also studied education at the Ontario Institute for Studies in Education.

-Choi studied at the Humber School for Writers working with David Adams Richards as her mentor and completed the Creative Writing Certificate Program at the University of Toronto's School of Continuing Studies working with authors such as Dennis Bock, Alexandra Leggat, and Kelli Deeth.
-She received the Marina Nemat Award in 2012 for the program’s top final manuscript, which was later acquired by Phyllis Bruce who then had her own imprint at HarperCollins Canada.
-In 2016, Choi completed her Master of Fine Arts (MFA) in Creative Writing from National University (California) in San Diego, California.
+Choi studied at the Humber School for Writers, working with David Adams Richards.
+She also completed the creative writing certificate program at the University of Toronto.
+She received the Marina Nemat Award in 2012 for the program’s top final manuscript, which was later acquired by Phyllis Bruce at Simon & Schuster Canada.
+In 2016, Choi completed her Master of Fine Arts in creative writing from National University in San Diego, California.